Grand Theft Auto Online: 2024

-On 7 March 2024, The Cluckin' Bell Farm Raid, a series of Heist-like missions, were added as a continuation of The Chop Shop update, alongside several new vehicles and clothing items.
-On 25 June, the Bottom Dollar Bounties update was released, introducing a new bail enforcement agency which sees players acting as bounty hunters, capturing fugitive criminals in exchange for monetary rewards.
-The update also added "Dispatch Work", a new type of side missions similar to the vigilante missions from previous Grand Theft Auto games, and several new vehicles and clothing items.
+On 7 March 2024, The Cluckin' Bell Farm Raid, a series of heist-like missions, was released as a continuation of The Chop Shop update, alongside several new vehicles and clothing items.
+On 25 June, the Bottom Dollar Bounties update was released, introducing a bail enforcement agency which has players assume the role of bounty hunters and capture fugitive criminals.
+The update also added Dispatch Work, a new type of side missions similar to the vigilante missions from previous Grand Theft Auto games, and several new vehicles and clothing items.
 On 25 July, graffiti collectibles and a pizza delivery side mission were added to the game.
 On 10 October, a new Survival mode set in Ludendorff, North Yankton, which sees players having to fight off waves of zombies, was introduced.
-On 31 October, for that year's Halloween update, the game world was temporarily modified to include UFOs flying in the skies of Los Santos, which had a chance to abduct players and transport them to the Fort Zancudo military base, from where they would have to escape.
-The update also added a limited-time Business Battle taking place at Fort Zancudo, and a new non-lethal melee weapon: the Shocker.
+On 31 October, for that year's Halloween update, the game world was temporarily modified to include UFOs flying in the skies of Los Santos, which had a chance to abduct players and bring them to the Fort Zancudo military base, from where they would have to escape.
+The update also added a limited-time Business Battle taking place at Fort Zancudo, and a non-lethal melee weapon: the Shocker.

 On 1 November, Rockstar announced in a community post that an update set to release in December would introduce a new business revolving around "clandestine infiltration operations", alongside additional Dispatch Work missions, Job Creator updates, and other features.
-The post also revealed Rockstar's intentions to add all the exclusive content from the PlayStation 5 and Xbox Series X/S versions of the game to Windows in 2025.
+The post also revealed Rockstar's intentions to add all the exclusive content from the PlayStation 5 and Xbox Series X/S versions of the game to PC in 2025.
 The update, titled Agents of Sabotage, was released on 10 December, with additional content, including a new weapon and vehicles, releasing over the following weeks.